a2roger/backup/w4_data/readme.md

 * `loadTable` with a URL
 * transforming data to a visualization
 * `colorMode` to specify colours in HSB space

+#### Try and Experiment

+Starting from the csv sketch, plot the latitude and longitude of each postal code as a point.
+* You need to `map` longitude values to the x-coordinate and latitude values to y-coordinate.
+  - Longitudes range from -139.4351 (West Coast) to -52.6961 (East Coast)
+  - Latitudes range from 70.4643 (North) to 42.0377 (Southern border)
+  - (I left out postal code HOH, see the file!)
+* Access the longitude and latitude using `getFloat` method of the `TableRow` (like in the temperature demo).
+* To make it more dynamic, plot one point each frame in `draw`.
+This means you need to keep track of a row index for the table, and increase it each frame.

+Experiment further:

+* Experiment with different size points (using `strokeWeight`) and different colours and transparency (using `stroke`)
+* You also try connecting the postal code points by lines, and try different sort orders on the table to see the effect (see `sort` and `sortReverse` methods of table)

 ## RSS Feeds in XML